LAYT73/zero-guess-frontend/README.md

 - `shell` defaults to `true` for cross-platform execution of string commands.
 - If you use tools like `prettier`/`eslint`, ensure they are available in the target project (e.g., installed locally so `npx` can find them).
  - `onError` runs when a step fails.
 If `continueOnError: true`, generator continues after `onError`; otherwise it throws after `onError` completes.
+ - `condition` controls whether a step runs.
+Expression is evaluated against the hook context.

 ---